Ammonia Toxicity

 Histopathology

-Histopathologic examination of lung tissue after acute exposure to ammonia demonstrates acute pulmonary congestion and edema and desquamation of the bronchial epithelium.[21]
-There is significant lower airway obstruction resulting from the debris of epithelial cells, red blood cells, and dust cells.
+Histopathologic examination of lung tissue after acute exposure to ammonia demonstrates acute pulmonary congestion edema and desquamation of the bronchial epithelium.[21]
+Significant lower airway obstruction results from the debris of epithelial cells, red blood cells, and dust cells.

 Toxicokinetics

 The pungent smell of ammonia in the air is detectable at concentrations as low as 5 ppm.
 Hence, significant exposure to ammonia in the air without the patient’s knowledge is rare.
 Ammonia concentrations of up to 100 ppm in the air are tolerated well for up to several hours.[22]
-At 1700 ppm, coughing, laryngospasm, and edema of the glottic region start.
-Concentrations of 2500 to 4500 ppm can be fatal in approximately 30 minutes and concentrations above 5000 ppm usually produce rapid respiratory arrest.
+At 1700 ppm, the glottic region's coughing, laryngospasm, and edema start.
+Concentrations of 2500 to 4500 ppm can be fatal in approximately 30 minutes, and concentrations above 5000 ppm usually produce rapid respiratory arrest.
 Anhydrous ammonia in concentrations above 10000 ppm is sufficient to evoke skin damage.[23]
-The US National Institute of Occupational Safety and Health (NIOSH) recommendations state that the maximum permissible time-weighted average (TWA) exposure of anhydrous ammonia for an 8-hour workday of 40 hour-week is 25 ppm.[24]
-The short-term exposure limit (STEL) or the concentration at which exposure of longer than 15 minutes is potentially dangerous is 35 ppm.
-The concentration at which the gas is immediately harmful to life or health (IDLH) is 300 ppm.
+The US National Institute of Occupational Safety and Health recommendations state that the maximum permissible time-weighted average exposure of anhydrous ammonia for an 8-hour workday of 40 hours per week is 25 ppm.[24]
+The short-term exposure limit, or the concentration at which exposure of longer than 15 minutes is potentially dangerous, is 35 ppm.
+The concentration at which the gas is immediately harmful to life or health is 300 ppm.

 History and Physical